 Because water expands as it freezes, it is also important to inspect your home, paths, and driveway for cracks in any concrete or mortared surfaces.
 Patch, or fill in any cracks you find and reseal them so they do not fill with water and worsen upon frozen expansion.

 5. Clean Vents and Ducts

 Everyone loves a warm blanket straight from the dryer when it’s frigid outside.
 However, those comfy dryer loads can create a buildup of combustible lint in your vents.
-According to the US Fire Administration, clothes dryers fires cause a reported $35 million in property loss each year.
+According to the US Fire Administration, clothes dryers fires cause major property loss each year.
 Most of these accidents occur during the fall and winter.
 Clean out your dryer lint traps and exhaust ducts so you can have peace of mind all winter long.

 Another set of ducts that deserve a good clean is your air ducts.
 Air ducts can be simple to spot clean yourself, however if it has been awhile, consider hiring a professional for a deeper clean.
 If you decide to do this yourself, be sure to cover other vents in the house you are not working on so you do not force dust and debris into the rest of the rooms.
 Visit the EPA’s site to learn more about duct cleaning and how or when to get help.